Storms (Hedley album): Background

 The sixth track "Beautiful" was first released on Hedley's live album Go With the Show in 2010.
 It was performed at the Metro Centre in Halifax.
 A Jumbotron video was also recorded and can be seen on the DVD, as a special feature.
+In support of Storms, the band went on the 31 city Shipwrecked tour during early 2012.